On This Page

 - There IS a pending proceeding in which the debtor may be found guilty under § 522(q)(1)(A) or found liable for a debt in § 522(q)(1)(B), the discharge will not be entered pending direction to be provided via the resolution of the pending proceedings and any related motions.

-The court is not responsible for credit reports or the information reported by credit bureaus.
+The court and the Clerk’s Office are not responsible for credit reports or the information reported by creditors to credit bureaus.
 Bankruptcy records are public record and the information contained in them can be retrieved by anyone.
-Additionally, the Fair Credit Reporting Act allows credit bureaus to keep a bankruptcy on your credit record for up to ten (10) years from the date of discharge (not the date of the filing of the case).
+Additionally, the Fair Credit Reporting Act allows credit bureaus to keep a bankruptcy on your credit record for up to ten (10) years.
 Any disputes you have with a credit reporting agency must be resolved by you and that agency.